sthsinza/BotDev/test_curriculum.md

 Time Allotment:	 30 minutes

 # INSTRUCTIONAL PROCEDURES
   ## What is your name?
-Write down below:
+Write down below: Kathy Marsh

  - Type # to write your name in larger font.
   # Jeremiah Brennin